winitzki/lamonte-jexer-wikis/no-release-announcements.md

     wake up".
-That's obvious for things like input events, but less obvious that it works fine for even whole screens: my terminal widget reader thread composes its entire screen, and then passes that over to the queue that screen display thread will pull from.
+That's obvious for things like input events, but less obvious that it works fine for even whole screens: my terminal widget reader thread composes its entire screen, and then passes that over to the queue that the screen display thread will pull from.

   - It's probably not fully solved though.
 I occasionaly have deadlocks to work out between "putting things into the queue" and